einarwh/StyleCopRules/README.md

 * [SA1610: PropertyDocumentationMustHaveValueText](http://www.stylecop.com/docs/SA1610.html)

-  Empty documentation is always nonsensical.
+  Empty documentation is always nonsensical (but please don't ever resort to documenting the value of the property, ref SA1609 which is utterly insane - in other words, please render this rule superfluous).

 * [SA1613: ElementParameterDocumentationMustDeclareParameterName](http://www.stylecop.com/docs/SA1613.html)